 - Permethrin: most products are for homeowner use, and some are for commercial use only

 - Pyrethrin: available to both commercial applicators and homeowners

 The use of natural extracts to repel ticks from residential landscapes is also currently being evaluated.

 Treatment of Tick Hosts

 Another method of managing deer tick populations is through the chemical treatment of their primary hosts, white-footed mice, and white-tailed deer.
 Through a variety of methods, including rodent bait boxes, treated cotton nesting material, and deer feeding stations, these hosts are treated with an acaricide to kill any ticks which may be feeding on them.

 - Rodent bait boxes attract wild rodents and treat them with an acaricide similar to those found in pet products.
 The treatment does not harm rodents but can significantly reduce tick populations.
 Bait boxes are commercially available through a licensed pesticide applicator.

 - Another commercially available product utilizes permethrin-treated cotton balls to apply an acaricide to wild rodents.
 The treated cotton is placed around a property within small cardboard tubes.
 To be effective, rodents must collect the cotton balls which they use for nesting material.
 As this is highly dependent on the collection of the cotton balls by the rodent hosts, tick population reductions may not be achieved.

 - In order to treat white-tailed deer with an acaricide, a ‘four-poster’ feeding station is often used.
 The feeding station attracts deer and, as they feed, they brush against rolling posts that apply permethrin to their bodies.
-Use of these deer feeding stations is labor intensive, expensive, and may require special permitting from the Department of Inland Fisheries and Wildlife.
+The use of these deer feeding stations is labor-intensive, expensive, and may require special permitting from the Department of Inland Fisheries and Wildlife.